mintorasol/solana-token-creator/README.md

-# Metaplex Next.js Token Creator
+# Metaplex Next.js Solana Token Creator

 A modern web application for creating and managing Solana tokens using Metaplex, Next.js, and TailwindCSS.